Siddi-Q/CSC-336-Project-2/README.md

 Description: This function will be executed once the Submit button, which is in the Patient Diagnosis frame, is pressed.
 This function will insert a patient's diagnosis information into the patientdiagnosis table.

-Constraints: Need to fill in all fields.
+Constraints: Need to fill in all fields, except ID which will automatically be assigned.

 Function Name: def show_drug_treatment(self)